"Just once, I'd like to meet an alien menace that wasn't immune to bullets!"

 The large mechanical enemies are not immune to normal fire, but they're generally too powerful to be ditched by normal means.
 Also, the Hunters were specifically coded to take much more damage from physics objects than bullets.

 This is an ability in the old strategy title Master of Magic.
 Missile Immunity is a fairly rare ability enjoyed by various units, the most basic of which is the low-level Skeletons (which have no vital organs and thus could care less about your arrows) and a few other units (such as units protected by wind magic).
 Interestingly, Missile Immunity wasn't immunity at all, it was just an immense amount of extra Defense that only worked against physical projectiles-the halfling slingers could get powerful enough to crack it.

 Eternal Darkness, in one of the few boss battles it has, using bullets on the Black Guardian all but makes it mock you for even thinking or trying to harm it with guns.

-Alma from FEAR.
+Alma from First Encounter Assault Recon.
 Seriously, you've possibly emptied entire magazines into her, thrown a grenade at her, hell you even blew up a nuclear reactor.
 Trust me on this one, it isn't going to work.
 You're just pissing her off.
 Subverted at the end of the first game and in several encounters in Extraction Point: shooting Alma is mandatory to prevent her from killing you.